awsdocs/aws-cloudformation-user-guide/doc_source/cloudformation-limits.md

 |  [Template body size in an Amazon S3 object](template-anatomy.md)  |  Maximum size of a template body that you can pass in an Amazon S3 object for a `CreateStack`, `UpdateStack`, `ValidateTemplate` request with an Amazon S3 template URL\.  |  1 MB  |  To use a larger template body, separate your template into multiple templates by using, for example, [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html)\.
 Or use minification to reduce the CloudFormation template size\.  |
 |  [Template description](template-anatomy.md)  |  Maximum size of a template description\.  |  1,024 bytes  |    |
 |  Versions per hook  |  Maximum number of versions per hook\.  |  100 versions  |    |

-**Note**
-The maximum amount of data that a hook’s configuration can store is 300 KB\.
-This is in addition to all the constraints imposed on `Configuration` request parameter of [https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_SetTypeConfiguration.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_SetTypeConfiguration.html) operation\.

 ## Feature availability<a name="stacksets-availability"></a>